How do I make custom DNS records?

 What is DNS?

-The average user does not need to edit their DNS settings.
-The common reason you will need to, is if you're using a third party service that requests for you to route a certain part of your domain name to them.
+A DNS record points specific parts of your DNS to a domain or IP.
 For example, we have many users that subscribe to Google Apps.
 If you want to use Google's mail servers for your email instead of InMotion Hosting's, you will need to point your MX records to Google's mail servers.
 Google will provide you with these records.
 They also have a service you can use to point calendar.yourdomain.com to the Google Calendar application.
-This requires that you add "calendar" as a CNAME, and Google will provide you with the necessary settings.
+This requires that you add "calendar" as a CNAME record, and Google will provide you with the necessary settings.

 How to add A and CNAME records